doc4d/4d-web-studio/docs/design-webforms/components.md

 3. (Optional) Enter a name for the crafted component.
 4. Click **Add**.

-The crafted component is now available in the **Crafts** section and can be moved to the Canvas.
+The crafted component is now available in the **Components** > **Crafted** section and can be moved to the Canvas.

 ### Handling styles and datasources

-When you drop a crafted component on the canvas, its CSS classes are imported into the target Webform, unless that Webform already has CSS classes with the same name.
+When you drop a crafted component on the Canvas, its CSS classes are imported into the target Webform, unless that Webform already has CSS classes with the same name.

 Crafted components include datasource references, but not the datasources themselves.
-This means that when you use a crafted component in a webform, components with references to datasources (Datatable or Matrix for example) only display data if that webform has datasources corresponding to those references.
+This means that when you use a crafted component in a webform, components with references to datasources (Datatable or Matrix for example) will only display data if the target webform has datasources that match those references.

 ## Templates